Agentic Protocol Conformance Pack

 - signed protocol receipts attached to agent run receipts,

-That turns SecurityRecipes from a static knowledge base into a protocol control plane a model lab, AI platform vendor, security company, or VC can underwrite.
+That turns SecurityRecipes from a static knowledge base into a protocol control plane a model lab, AI platform vendor, or security team can inspect and operate.

 MCP examples